karma4u101/SEO-Friendly-Menu-Params/README.md

 This Scala/Lift basic assembly example project demonstrates Lift's menu param:s (menu.param/menu.params) usage combined with "SEO" (search engine optimization) -friendly url:s.
 There are two examples, the "ParamTest" menu entry point contains a "bare-bone" menu.param/menu.params usage example wile the "Countries" menu entry point also utilizes "Search Engine Optimization" -friendly url:s.
+At this point the SEO friendliness dose not include localization of the url:s but a slight change of the db module would realize that (see known issues).
 To make things easy to follow the examples has extensive logging.

 This _unofficial*_ example is intended for those of you who need some compact and concise running and mostly ;) simple to follow example of a particular